 Income Tax and National Insurance

-In working out the amount of income tax due on your business profits you can deduct the personal allowance, £11,500 for 2017/18.
-The balance is taxable at the following rates for 2017/18:
+In working out the amount of income tax due on your business profits you can deduct the personal allowance, £12,500 for 2019/20.

 Band of Taxable Income (£)

 Cumulative Tax (£)